 The number of places available is determined by the capacity of the school.
-The PAN for each year group is 15 pupils at Kirkby Malzeard and 10 pupils at St Nicholas.
+The PAN for each year group is 15 pupils at Kirkby Malzeard and 10 pupils at ST Nicholas pupils is 10.

 The LA will consult with the governing board where it proposes to increase, decrease or keep the same PAN.
 Where the LA has set a PAN lower than the school's wishes, the school will submit an objection to the Schools Adjudicator, where appropriate.